Mosibi/tesladata/README.md

 ## sleepy-to-sleeping.py
 Measures the time between state 'sleepy' and 'asleep' and inserts the results in InfluxDB.
 Run this once per hour, missing datapoints can be inserted by running `mongo-to-influxdb.py`

+# Libraries
+## teslajson.py
+teslajson.py is imported from https://github.com/gglockner/teslajson and modified to not depend on pastebin.com anymore.